Stanley Electric: History

-Until 2009: Many branches in Europe, North and South America, Asia and Australia.
-Stanley and the German company Hella founded a joint venture based in Melbourne in 2002.
+Stanley was first listed on the Tokyo Stock Exchange in 1961.
+The company established its first international branch in 1968 in Taiwan, followed by an American branch in 1979 and a French branch in 1984.
+Stanley founded a joint venture based in Melbourne in 2002 with the German company Hella.

 Operations

 Stanley's products include HID and LED headlights.
 Stanley developed the world's first LED high-mount stop lamp.

 Stanley also produces all types of automotive lighting, backlighted LED displays, camera flashes, automotive interior displays, sensors, light fixtures and streetlights, as used in Shanghai and Tokyo.

 In 2013, Stanley announced plans to concentrate more on the development of LED headlights and planned to raise the LED share from 1% to 20% by 2017.

 Research and development

 Stanley conducts research and development at 5 research centres in Japan, where new light technologies are explored, existing technologies are optimized, and new products are developed.
 One such research centre is located in Tsukuba.
 Research results are regularly published in scientific journals.

 Motorsport

 Until March 2021, Stanley sold aftermarket products under the motorsport-inspired Raybrig brand, which also sponsored Team Kunimitsu in Super GT.
 After Team Kunimitsu won the 2020 GT500 Championship, bringing an end to a 25-year sponsorship, Stanley itself replaced Raybrig as the team's main sponsor for 2021.